 David Cooper’s passion for the French horn is in his blood, with both his uncle and grandmother serving as horn players in the Lansing Symphony Orchestra.
-When David was only 11, he earned his grandmother’s horn after proving he could play his first scale.
+When Cooper was only 11, he earned his grandmother’s horn after proving he could play his first scale.
 She sent him home with a couple of Dennis Brain recordings and he has been enthralled with the horn ever since!
-He began his studies right away with Dr. Dale Bartlett, his Grandmother’s former colleague in the Lansing Symphony.
-David began playing with Michigan State University ensembles when only 15 and was in the top MSU collegiate ensemble at age 16.
+He began his studies right away with Dr. Dale Bartlett, his grandmother’s former colleague in the Lansing Symphony.
+Cooper began playing with Michigan State University ensembles when only 15 and was in the top MSU collegiate ensemble at age 16.